 Trump tells NASA to send Americans to Moon

-US President Donald Trump directed NASA on Monday to send Americans to the Moon for the first time in decades, a move he said would help prepare for a future Mars trip.
+US President Donald Trump directed NASA on Monday to send Americans to the Moon for the first time since 1972, in order to prepare for future trips to Mars.

-"This time we will not only plant our flag and leave our footprint," Trump said at the White House as he signed the new space policy directive.
+"This time we will not only plant our flag and leave our footprint," Trump said at a White House ceremony as he signed the new space policy directive.

 "We will establish a foundation for an eventual mission to Mars and perhaps someday to many worlds beyond."